jstasiak/python-cg/README.rst

 © 2013, Jakub Stasiak

-This project is licensed under BSD License, see `LICENSE <LICENSE>`_ file for details.
+This project is licensed under MIT License, see `LICENSE <LICENSE>`_ file for details.